Bachelor of Music Studies

 - to develop the generic attributes of graduates of the University of Sydney.

-All students take a Principal Study in an instrument, voice, composition or musicology, core units in music skills, music pedagogy and music history and other units of their own choice.
+All students take a Principal Study in an instrument, voice, contemporary music practice, composition or musicology, core units in music skills, music pedagogy and music history and other units of their own choice.

 Principal study is available in the following areas: